angarsky/diveintopython/learn/classes/objects.md

 serialized_object = pickle.dumps(my_object)
 ```

-In the first example, we create a dictionary object and dump it to a file using `pickle.dump()`.
-In the second example, we create a `MyClass` instance and serialize it to a byte string using `pickle.dumps()`.
+In the first case, we create a dictionary object and dump it to a file using `pickle.dump()`.
+In the second case, we create a `MyClass` instance and serialize it to a byte string using `pickle.dumps()`.

 Using `pickle` for Python object serializing is easy and powerful.
 However, please note that `pickle` is not secure and should not be used to serialize or deserialize untrusted data.